UpGado/upgado.github.io/_posts/2020-04-16-minesweeper.md

 ## Problem formulation

-(I am sure there are many algorithms out there that you can plug-and-chug into this game.
+(I am sure there are many RL algorithms out there that you can plug-and-chug into this game.
 But again, that would not be fun)

-Let's make our own reinforcement learning algorithm.
+Let's make our own reinforcement learning method.

 {% include mailchimp.html source="minesweeper1" %}